 Sick of soggy supermarket sandwiches?
 Fancy a decent munch for lunch?
-Head to Piece on Argyle Street in up-and-coming Finnieston.
+Head to Piece on Argyle Street in Finnieston.

-Pieces don’t come cheap (£ 3.75 a pop for most), but baguettes and ciabattas are on the large side so, unless you’re a gannet, they’ll fill you up for the afternoon.
+Pieces don’t come cheap (£4.40 a pop for most), but baguettes and ciabattas are on the large side so, unless you’re a gannet, they’ll fill you up for the afternoon.

 Coffee is good quality and they do salads, soups, bagels and cakes too.